MUKxDev/duckibank/README.md

+# Ducki Bank

-This is a [go](https://go.dev/) backend project for a simple bank system
+This is a [go](https://go.dev/) backend project for a simple bank system.

 ## Getting Started